ArasLabs/collab-folders/Import/READ_ME.txt

 Version:
 --------

-v2-1 (October 2013)
- - reduced server calls from Navigator grid to load folder related items (Files, Documents) -> 30% performance increase.
- - fixed loading of related items for root folder
- - added Owner column to Navigator grid
+V3-0 9.x  (March 2014)

+- Works for Aras 9.3 and 9.4 only !
+- Made compatible with Aras10 - IE and Firefox - (90% but still some minor issues)
+- Reworked loading of folder tree with controlled items and files.
+Uses "RepeatItemConfig" action now, which allows to load full structure with "released" or "current" effectivity condition at once at acceptable performance.
+- Folder navigator javascript is more object oriented now (major rework) (cloned this from latest impact matrix grid)
+- New common utiltiy "Common Grid Utilities" added - method "CommonBaseTreeGridFuncs"  (cloned and enhanced from BaseTreeGrid of standard PE)
+- Loading of full structure will allow search feature in the future -- but not implemented, yet
+- Needed separate toolbar xml for Aras10 and Aras9 (because of differnt icon paths)
+- Some forms have html field with value set to "Aras9" or "Aras10" to drive conditional code of Folder Navigator Grid
+- Code tree overlay has grid icons (.gif) from Aras9 added to GridIcons folder
+- Added fields "related_projects" to Document, CAD, and Part item types.
+- If folders used on Project or Program, then new logic will copy the keyed_name of project/program to new folder property "related_project_keyed_name" all sub folder will also inherit the value for "related_project_keyed_name" from their parent folder all controlled items added to a folder will get this project/program keyed_name copy to their property "related_projects" (if connected to more folders the different project/program names get listed in a comma separated list) on main grid documents can then be search for by "project name"

 =========================
 Installation Instructions
 =========================

-NOTE: If you already have a previous version of "Item Folders" or "Collaboration Folders" installed, then you MUST run installation Stage0 and Stage7 !!!
+NOTE: If you already have a previous version of "Item Folders" or "Collaboration Folders" installed,
+      then you MUST run installation Stage0 and Stage8 !!!

       If you install collaboration Folders the first time.
-DO NOT run Stage0 and start with Stage1 and skip Stage7 !!!
+DO NOT run Stage0 and start with Stage1 and skip Stage8 !!!

 --------------------------------------------
 Stage - 0  Updates Flags existing Folders Items

 --> Nash update
---> you only need this if a previous version of Item Folders is in use in your DB !!!
+--> you only need this, if a previous version of Item Folders is in use in your DB !!!

 - use text editor and open file